Rade Bogdanović: TV punditry

 From the mid 2010s, Bogdanović began appearing as in-studio pundit on Serbian television during football coverage.
 He quickly marked himself out for outspoken approach and direct manner of speaking.

 In November 2019, Bogdanović faced criticism over a racist remark made during RTS' Champions League live coverage.
 Commenting on poor defending by Borussia Dortmund in a Champions League match against FC Barcelona, he stated that the German team never recovered from manager Lucien Favre's past decision to "play with four blacks in the defensive back line towards the end of the previous Bundesliga season".
 During the coverage of the same game, Bogdanović further commented on Barcelona's €150 million signing Ousmane Dembélé's time at the Catalan club by claiming that "the Barcelona people hired a nutritionist for the kid to explain to him that he shouldn't be eating fast food before hiring a psychiatrist for him to make him aware that watching porn and organizing online gaming tournaments until early morning isn't a proper lifestyle for a professional footballer" before adding that "the renovation of the Clinical Centre of Serbia costs as much as this guy".

 Personal life

-Bogdanović and his wife Aleksandra have three children, the oldest daughter is Kristina (born 1 June 1994 in South Korea), the second is called Marija (born 17 October 2000 in Germany) and the third is Sofija (born 26 July 2007 in Spain).
+Bogdanović and his wife Aleksandra have three daughters: Kristina (born 1 June 1994 in South Korea), Marija (born 17 October 2000 in Germany), and Sofija (born 26 July 2007 in Spain).
 Bogdanović and his family reside in Belgrade though they also spend time in Mallorca where he owns an apartment.

 Bogdanović's nephews Vladimir Jovančić and Darko Jovančić are also football players.